SAEMC/Commit-Automator/README.md

 ```

 ```
-# Now structure is like:
+# Now structure looks like:
 Automator <- You are here
 ├── Auto-Commit
 │   └── README.md